 Networked PC computing has increased the quantity of easily accessible information that a corporation maintains.
 Ensuring that this information is accessed only by authorized personnel and that the integrity of the information and PC is maintained is critical in the information age.
-Security management is concerned with these issues and is comprised of capabilities to safeguard and protect business-critical data and the PC.
+Security Management is concerned with these issues and is comprised of capabilities to safeguard and protect business-critical data and the PC.

 Table 3-2 describes the comprehensive security features to protect critical and confidential data and computing resources.
+All security management features will be maintained under Microsoft Windows 95.